 Next up is the farm with its mill, cottage and cooking demonstration.
 Then, if you haven’t run out of time, or passed out from exhaustion, there’s the deer park, the medieval Old Hall and stable yard with shops and a restaurant.

 Only setting you back £13, you can spend an entire day out at Tatton Hall without it costing too much.
+This makes for a great day out in Cheshire for adults.

 5. Enjoy the history in Chester